-Students whose native language is not English are required to take the TOEFL.
-Students who score above 67 on the TOEFL will be placed directly into EN 130.
-Students who score 67 or lower on the TOEFL will be placed in ESL courses based on their TOEFL score and instructor assessment.
+Students whose native language is not English are required to take an approved English placement test (see pages 3 and 4).
+Students who test above the set score on an approved test will be placed directly into EN 130.
+Students who test lower than the set score will be placed in ESL courses based on TOEFL or IELTS scores when available.
+Students without TOEFL or IELTS scores will be placed by means of MVC's English Placement Test (EPT) administered by an ESL instructor upon arrival at campus.
 They will be required to complete these ESL courses before entering EN 130.
-Only students whose native language is not English may enroll in ESL courses
+Only students whose native language is not English may enroll in ESL courses.

-- ESL courses will not count in hours toward graduation, but do count as institutional credit hours. - ES 061.
-Intermediate English Grammar I 3 hours.
-This course focuses on English grammar at the intermediate level.
-Topics include the present perfect and modal auxiliaries.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
+ESL courses will not count in hours toward graduation, but do count as institutional credit hours.

+ES 061.
+English Grammar I: Verbs and Basic Syntax - 3 hours.
+This course focuses on word-level English grammar with an emphasis on verb forms and tenses and on high-frequency sentence structures.
+Prerequisite: Placement is based on TOEFL, IELTS or MVC's EPT scores.
+Fall..
+Spring.

+ES 062.
+English Grammar II: Academic Verb Forms and Syntax - 3 hours.
+This course focuses on the complex verb forms required in academic English and continues study of syntax, including adverb and adjective clauses.
+Prerequisite: Placement is based on TOEFL, IELTS or MVC's EPT scores.
 Fall.
-Spring. - ES 062.
-Intermediate English Grammar II 3 hours.
-This course continues to explore intermediate English grammar.
-Topics include the passive, adjective clauses, and gerunds and infinitives.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
-Fall.
-Spring. - ES 063.
-Intermediate Conversational English 3 hours.
+Spring.

+ES 063.
+Intermediate Conversational English - 3 hours.
 Develops conversational fluency for a variety of situations, both academic and non-academic.
 Activities include giving classroom presentations as well as asking and responding to questions.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
+Prerequisite: Placement is based on TOEFL, IELTS, or MVC's EPT scores. .
 Fall.
+Spring.

-Spring. - ES 064.
-Intermediate Reading 3 hours.
+ES 064.
+Intermediate Reading - 3 hours.
 Improves reading skills through investigation of texts relevant to the academic environment.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
+Prerequisite: Placement is based on TOEFL, IELTS, or MVC's EPT scores.
 Fall.
+Spring.

-Spring. - ES 065.
-Intermediate Writing 3 hours.
+ES 065.
+Intermediate Writing - 3 hours.
 This course includes more advanced work on sentence structure and paragraph writing.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment. \$10 course fee.
+Prerequisite: Placement is based on TOEFL, IELTS, or MVC's EPT scores.
 Fall.
+Spring.

-Spring. - ES 071.
-Advanced English Grammar I 3 hours.
-This course focuses on advanced English grammar.
-It includes a review of all of the verb tenses in English.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
+ES 072.
+Advanced Grammar III: Academic Syntax - 3 hours.
+This course focuses on the sentence-level grammar, mechanics, and syntax required in academic writing.
+Topics include conditional sentences; adverb, adjective, and noun clauses; reductions of clauses; and sentence connectors.
+Prerequisite: Placement is based on TOEFL, IELTS, or MVC's EPT scores.
 Fall.
-Spring. - ES 072.
-Advanced English Grammar II 3 hours.
-This course continues to explore advanced English grammar.
-Topics include the passive, noun clauses, adjective clauses, adverb clauses, and conditional sentences.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment.
-Fall.
-Spring. - ES 073.
-Advanced Conversational English 3 hours.
+Spring.

+ES 073.
+Advanced Conversational English - 3 hours.
 This course is designed to further develop conversational skills by incorporating more complicated vocabulary, idioms and phrases, and grammatical structures.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment. \$10 course fee.
+Prerequisite: Placement is based on TOEFL, IELTS, or MVC's EPT scores . \$10 course fee.
 Fall.
 Spring.

 ES 075.
 Advanced Writing - 3 hours.
 Trains students to write compound and complex sentences, to correct common sentence errors, and to write a well-organized paragraph.
 Prepares ESL students for EN 130.
-Prerequisite: Placement is based on TOEFL scores and instructor assessment. \$10 course fee.
+Prerequisite: Placement is based on TOEFL, IELTS, or MVC's EPT scores. \$10 course fee.
 Fall.
 Spring.